 If everything looks and functions correctly, run the test pages through Google’s PageSpeed Insights.
 The “Remove unused CSS” warning should be resolved and moved to the “Passed Audits” section.

-Note that in some cases, NitroPack preserves CSS rules which PageSpeed Insights considers unused.
+Note: In some cases, NitroPack preserves CSS rules which PageSpeed Insights considers unused.
 These rules style dynamic content and removing them could break some elements.

 In these cases, “Remove unused CSS” might not move to the “Passed audits” section.
 However, its impact should still be significantly smaller.